Doctor of Philosophy, University of Georgia (2019)

 My research at Stanford focuses on the evolution of body size of marine animals throughout the fossil record.
 Specifically, I am using body size as a predictor for marine animal extinction and origination throughout the last 500 million years.
 I am also working on body size evolution during intervals of rapid diversification of marine invertebrates during the early Paleozoic.

-My overall research interests broadly focus on stratigraphic paleobiology and understanding the various environmental and biotic factors driving macroevolutionary patterns of marine invertebrates in the fossil record.
-I am also interested in the variation and reconciliation of geographic scale expressions of macroevolutionary patterns and global perturbations, such as mass extinctions.
+My overall research interests broadly focus on stratigraphic paleobiology.
+In particular, I seek to understand the various environmental and biotic factors driving macroevolutionary patterns of marine invertebrates in the fossil record within a sequence stratigraphic context.
+I am also interested in the variation and reconciliation of local and regional expressions of global macroevolutionary patterns and perturbations, such as mass extinctions.

 - The interaction of recovery and environmental conditions: An analysis of the outer shelf edge of western North America during the early Triassic PALAEOGEOGRAPHY PALAEOCLIMATOLOGY PALAEOECOLOGY 2019; 513: 52–64